-Taking care of your lawn is a year-round job in Flowery Branch.
+Taking care of your lawn is a year-round job.
 The green thumbs at Magnolia Lawn Inc. have put together a comprehensive monthly lawn care maintenance checklist to help simplify your seasonal yard work.

 - Rake up dead leaves and add them to your compost bin.